Felipetoledo4815/RL-Verification/README.md

     conda create -n {environment-name} --file environment.yaml

+This environment will need to be activated and used when running the notebooks.
+The environment can be activated with the following command:

+    conda activate {environment-name}

 ## Install DNNV and DNNF
 You can execute the `install.sh` script in the root of the repository.
 It will create a **.venv** folder with a python environment, in which DNNV and DNNF will be installed.
 After that, it will install 4 verifiers: "neurify", "nnenum", "marabou", and "verinet"; and the "cleverhans" package.